 - Norfolk Terrier it’s a cuddly and friendly dog.
 Its size is small and doesn’t scare small children.
 This breed enjoys being part of a large family.

 - Boxer comes from a breed that enjoys being part of a big family.
 These dogs love small children, are affectionate, energetic, and playful.

 - Maltese is one of the cutest breeds of dogs.
 Its size makes it the ideal pet for people and families living in flats or small houses.
 It’s suitable for people with allergies as it doesn’t shade their hair.

 - Poodle is a very popular dog breed, easy to train, and highly intelligent.
 Although it requires a good amount of grooming, the fact that it shades a minimal amount of fur makes it a good breed for families with allergies.

 Dogs for family protection

-German Shepherd takes its guardian role very seriously and would protect its masters at any cost.
-It is a highly affectionate dog that becomes quickly attached to children.
+German Shepherd takes their guardian role very seriously and would protect their masters at any cost.
+It is a highly affectionate dog that quickly becomes attached to children.

 When thinking about buying a dog for older relatives, you need to look for the best companion dog breeds, such as Schnauzer and check for low-maintenance dogs.